KhaledSoliman/MiniProjectDigital/README.md

 ### Break of the test cases

 There are 11 test cases placed under examples folder.

-Note: The first 10 cases are valid, yet the the last test case which has a discontinuous path which will create an exception in the validation stage.
+The first 10 cases are valid, yet test case number 11 has a discontinuous path which will create an exception in the validation stage. i.e:

 ```
 The path is discontinuous!

 ```